jakobzhao/geog458/readme.md

 ### Week 4: Web mapping

-You will make your first web map in this week using a popular web mapping library - Leaflet.
-In the lecture, you will work with me to get familiar with the basics, and then we will give you an very detailed introduction to the lab 3.
+This week you will be making your first web map of the quarter using the popular web mapping library - [Leaflet](https://leafletjs.com/) The lecture section this week we’ll work together familiarizing everyone with the basics of web mapping, and then provide a detailed introduction to the Lab 3 exercise.

 -   **Readings:** [Leaflet Basics](weeks/week04/leaflet), [Map Events](weeks/week04/mapevent)
 -   **Lab 3:** [An integrative web mapping](labs/lab03) `Due: May 3rd, by 11:59pm`,  Example: [Oregon Water Atlas](http://oregonwater.info/atlas.html)
--   **In-class Discussion:** a) Web Map A by `Group 3` on  `Tuesday` , b) Web Map B by `Group 4` on `Thursday`.
-Each group will need to pick any online web map you feel interested in and then introduce this web map to the class.
-Each group are expected to (1) describe the functions and the targeted audience of this web map; (2) discuss the possible system architecture (you might want to refer to the system architecture diagram which is introduced in week 2); (3) analyze the codes.
-You are expected to open up the Chrome inspector, and introduce the libraries, the network flow, the major visual components and possibliy their functioons, etc; (4) The stregths and weekness about this web map, especially the map design.
-Please recall the map critique you did in the prerequisite class `geog 360` - what are the visual stratgies, the use of visual hierechy, and so on; (5) do you think the interactive map is an appropriate strategy for the examinedd topic?
+-   **In-class Discussion:** In-class Discussion: a) Web Map A by `Group 3` on `Tuesday` , b) Web Map B by `Group 4` on `Thursday`.
+Each group will need to pick any online web map you feel interested in, and then introduce this web map to the class.
+Each group is expected to (1) describe the functions and the targeted audience of this web map; (2) discuss the possible system architecture (you might want to refer to the system architecture diagram which is introduced in week 2); (3) analyze the codes.
+You are expected to open up the Chrome inspector, and introduce the libraries, the network flow, the major visual components and possibly their functions, etc; (4) The strengths and weaknesses about this web map, especially the map design elements.
+Please recall the map critique you did in the prerequisite class `geog 360` - what are the visual strategies, the use of visual hierarchy, and so on; (5) do you think the interactive map is an appropriate strategy for the examined topic?
 If yes, why?
 If not, what else would be better? e.g., an interactive chart, or a static infographics?
 (6) anything else you feel worthy to share with the classmates.
-Overall, the in-class disucssion will be in approximately 30 minutes.
-After the group presentation, a following Q&A will be organized.
+Overall, the in-class discussion will be in approximately 30 minutes.
+Following the group discussion, we will hold a Q&A session.

 ### Week 5: Map design